- Clinical psychologists (with proof of sleep credential)

 - Level II/III Sleep Clinics

-These clinics will use polysomnography that is conducted in your home.
-The device provided records your oxygen levels, heart rate, airflow, snoring and other parameters while you are asleep.
+These clinics will use polysomnography or cardio-respiratory measuring devices intended for in-home unattended monitoring.
+The device provided records a variable number of parameters during sleep, usually including respiratory effort, airflow and SpO2 measurements.
 Typically, a level II/II study is used to help diagnose sleep apnea.

 Behavioural sleep medicine providers